sroehling/FutureBudget/Retirement Simulator/recipeCuttingExpense.md

-For example, instead of having a full price [wedding][2], the wedding's size and cost could be reduced with the differece being saved.
+For example, instead of having a full price [wedding][2], the wedding's size and cost could be reduced with the difference being saved.
 Or, instead of dining out for lunch several times a week, this expense could be trimmed and the difference being invested.
 Other expenses, like a gym membership could be cut altogether.